jagajaga/FP-Course-ITMO/README.md

 Week 10
 -------
 ### CW2: Monads
-1. write smth small using simple monads (Maybe, Either, State)
+1. Write smth small using simple monads
+2. Prove equivalence of some definitions
-2. write smth with transformers and IO
+3. Write smth with transformers and IO

 ### Practice 8: HW6 deadline